 After building the first prototype I recognised that I may have had an innovative design worth protecting.
 So in July 2009 I prepared and filed a Provisional Patent to protect my intellectual property before revealing the design and having prototype components

 manufactured.
 By July 2010 I had prepared and filed for an International Preliminary Report on Patentability (IPRP) with the World Intellectual Property Office (WIPO).
 I subsequently received a very favourable report enabling me to enter the ‘national phase’, the process of applying for a patents in a number of countries.
-I currently have patents granted on the cutting board in New Zealand, Australia, United Kingdom, United States and pending in Canada.
-In additional I have patents granted or pending in the same five countries on a second technology which partners with the cutting board, forming the basis of an innovative and simple food preparation system.
+I have patents granted on the cutting board in New Zealand, Australia, United Kingdom and United States.
+In addition I have patents granted in New Zealand and Australia on a coupling technology which partners with the food cutting boards, forming the basis of an innovative, simple and affordable food preparation system.

 Absolutely nothing, Cibocal is a word I made up.